 At JVS in Southfield, Michigan, I included a slide of my own informal findings of what stops performance dead in its tracks, including fresh insights from an interview of a millennial, a 25 year old, describing her work experience after graduating from college in 2010.

 If any of these conditions exist, as she cites, good performance, let alone high performance will not happen.
-I’ll share the full interview including Part 2, her positive, encouraging work experiences, in my next post.
+I’ll share more about the positive site of leadership with millennials in a future post.

 The full interview is sobering.
 It also may provoke new thinking about the role of managers in business, as well as non-profit and learning environments.
 It offers cautions to inexperienced managers.